cbrownstein-lambda/lambda-docs-mkdocs/docs/on-demand-cloud/getting-started.md

 1. To install another version of Python alongside the preinstalled version:

-   Run `sudo apt -y update && sudo apt -y install pythonVERSION-full`.
+   Run `#!sh sudo apt -y update && sudo apt -y install pythonVERSION-full`.

    Replace **VERSION** with the Python version you want to install, for example, `3.13`.
 Make sure `-full` is appended to the Python version,